pop-os/docs/src/manage-apps/managing-applications.md

 - [Download and install applications from a publisher's web site](using-eddy.md) - Download Debian packages from the internet and install them using a simple GUI utility called Eddy.
 - [Download and immediately run your applications without installing](using-appimages.md) - Quickly add applications using self-contained AppImages.
 - [Install, update, and remove applications using typed commands](using-terminal.md) - Use apt (Advanced Package Tool) or Flatpak to install applications using the Terminal.
-- [Manage repositories with Repoman](manage-repos.md) - Install packages even if they're not available in commonly used repositories.
+- [Manage repositories](manage-repos.md) - Install packages even if they're not available in commonly-used repositories by adding new sources with Repoman or the Terminal.
 - [Resolve package issues](fix-packages.md) - Use Terminal commands to securely remove packages and fix common package errors for `apt` and Flatpak packages.

 ---